 Who it’s for: Movie fans who want to consolidate all of their purchases in one place.

-Even better, Movies Anywhere lets you watch movies from the above studios bought from multiple services, including Amazon Video, Google Play, iTunes, Vudu, and most recently, FandangoNow.
+Even better, Movies Anywhere lets you watch movies from the above studios bought from multiple services, including Amazon Video, Google Play, iTunes, Vudu, FandangoNow, and most recently, Microsoft Movies & TV.
 This also includes Blu-ray and 4K Ultra HD Blu-ray discs for films from the above studios via digital download code.
 Just connect the various accounts to your Movies Anywhere account and you’re good to go — this even includes past purchases.

 It’s tough to say what the future holds for Movies Anywhere in terms of content, but it seems likely that more studios will join up at some point, expanding the service’s catalog even further.
 For more information, see our guide to Movies Anywhere.